Zoran Paunović

-Zoran Paunović (Зоран Пауновић, born 19 July 2000) is a Serbian professional basketball player for Sloga of the Basketball League of Serbia and the ABA League Second Division.
+Zoran Paunović (Зоран Пауновић, born 19 July 2000) is a Serbian professional basketball player for CS Vâlcea 1924 in the National Romanian Basketball League (LNBM).

 Early career

 Paunović started to play basketball in his hometown Niš, for the OKK Konstantin youth selections.
 In Summer 2014, he joined the Crvena zvezda youth.
 He won the second place at the 2017–18 Junior ABA League season with the Zvezda.
 Over six season games, he averaged 14.2 points, 5.7 rebounds and 3.2 assists per game.
 In August 2017, he participated at the Basketball Without Borders Europe Camp 16 in Netanya, Israel.

 Professional career

 In January 2018, Paunović was added to the Crvena zvezda ABA League roster for the rest of the 2017–18 season.
 He missed to play a single game during that season.
 On 25 July 2018, Paunović signed a four-year professional contract with Crvena zvezda.
 Prior to the 2018–19 season he was loaned out to FMP.
 On 28 August 2019, Crveza zvezda parted ways with him.

 On 11 September 2019, Paunović signed for Dynamic Belgrade.
 In May 2020, after the COVID-19 pandemic ban, he joined a training camp of Partizan.

 On 22 June 2021, Paunović signed for Podgorica.